1. RULES OF PLAY

 2.15 Finals

-2.15.2 The teams finishing 1st and 2nd will play in Semi Final 1, with 1st as home team.
+2.15.2 With 4 teams in the finals series - The teams finishing 1st and 2nd will play in Semi Final 1, with 1st as home team.

-2.15.3 The teams finishing 3rd and 4th will play in Semi Final 2, with 3rd as home team.
+2.15.3 With 4 teams in the finals series - The teams finishing 3rd and 4th will play in Semi Final 2, with 3rd as home team.

-2.15.4 The winner of Semi Final 1 will go directly to the Grand Final as the home team.
+2.15.4 With 4 teams in the finals series - The winner of Semi Final 1 will go directly to the Grand Final as the home team.

-2.15.5 The loser of Semi Final 1 will play in the Preliminary Final as the home team.
+2.15.5 With 4 teams in the finals series - The loser of Semi Final 1 will play in the Preliminary Final as the home team.

-2.15.7 The loser of the Preliminary Final will finish in 3rd place.
+2.15.7 With 4 teams in the finals series - The loser of the Preliminary Final will finish in 3rd place.

-2.15.8 The winner of Preliminary Final will play in the Grand Final as the away team.
+2.15.8 With 4 teams in the finals series - The winner of Preliminary Final will play in the Grand Final as the away team.

 2.15.9 All Finals will be played at a venue decided by the committee.